Lake Bemidji State Park

 Camper Cabins

 Lake Bemidji State Park boasts four camper cabins.
 Each cabin is neatly tucked into the trees and has its own private outdoor area, complete with a deck, fire ring, and picnic table.
-Tamarack and Maple cabins are handicap accessible and sleep five; Balsam and Spruce cabins sleep six.
+Tamarack and Maple cabins are accessible and sleep five; Balsam and Spruce cabins sleep six.
 All cabins have electricity with baseboard heat, making them enjoyable for snowmobile and ski trips as well as summer fun.

 Photo of the warm pine interiors, big windows, and built-in furnishings, inside a camper cabin.